CauldronDevelopmentLLC/oh-brother/README.md

 # If it doesn't work for you
 YMMV.
 Please feel free to submit a pull-request.

+Make sure you've set the admin password on the printer via the web interface.

 An alternate bash script for firmware download can be found [here](https://cbompart.wordpress.com/2014/05/26/brother-printer-firmware-part-2/).